Krazete/ailog/SUPPLEMENTARY.md

 This is where the replacement rumor should've ended.

 But of course it didn't, which is partly why Love-chan and AI-pii felt the need to shed the identity of Kizuna AI and [leave her channel](https://youtu.be/AmLFSguxTRY).
-The rumor will undoubtedly still persist, but at least it's easier to debunk now.
+The rumor will undoubtedly persist, but at least it's easier to debunk now.